Dir: Terence Fisher

 Star: Yvonne Monlaur, Peter Cushing, David Peel, Freda Jackson

-Christopher Lee was not involved in making the sequel to Dracula, but Hammer wasn’t willing to let such a profitable property go to its rest, so brought the cheaper Peel in to play a blood-sucker instead.
-His Baron Meinster is being kept chained by his mother, and is inadvertently released by Marianne Danielle (Monlaur), a teacher on her way to a new position, who doesn’t realize the evil that lurks within his elegant frame.
+[July 2010 review] Christopher Lee was not involved in making the sequel to Dracula, but Hammer wasn’t willing to let such a profitable property go to its rest, so brought the cheaper Peel in to play a blood-sucker instead.
+His Baron Meinster is kept chained up by his mother, until inadvertently released by Marianne Danielle (Monlaur).
+She’s a teacher on her way to a new position, who doesn’t realize the evil that lurks within his elegant frame.
 He follows Marianne to the ladies’ school where she works, which has the potential to provide an all-you-can-eat buffet for the Baron.
 Fortunately, Doctor Van Helsing (Cushing) is in the area, ready to martial the forces of light, as the dead bodies start to pile up around the village, and the local girls start developing unpleasant habits – such as hissing loudly and an aversion to crosses.

 Peel is the George Lazenby of Dracula movies – this was his only appearance, and it’s easy to see why he was dumped, possessing none of the screen presence Lee brought to the role, instead coming more from the Robert Pattinson school of performances.
 There are also some totally cringeworthy bat effects, which completely derail the movie’s atmosphere whenever they are used: the IMDB says, “The prop department put a lot of effort into making a realistic model bat.
 It got lost and had to be replaced on short notice.”
 No kidding.
 The script plays terribly fast and loose with vampire lore and has some gaping holes, apparently due to multiple writers – for instance, the fate of the titular brides is conspicuous by its complete absence.